Subscribe to updates

 Any Other Urgent Business

-The Chair, Councillor Ameet Jogia MBE, formally thanked Ms Veronica Chamberlain, the Cycling Adviser, for her significant contributions to the panel since 1994, noting her pioneering role in its creation.
-Ms Chamberlain expressed her honour in serving the panel and thanked members, advisers, and officers for their cooperation.
+The Chair, Councillor Ameet Jogia MBE, formally thanked Ms Veronica Chamberlain, the Cycling Adviser, for her significant contributions to the Panel since 1994, noting her pioneering role in the creation of the Panel.
+Ms Chamberlain expressed her honour in serving and thanked everyone for their cooperation.

 Attendees